From Anarchy to Alignment

-In practice this meant the leadership never succeeded at getting company agents to consider the bigger picture, rather than look no further than their own agendas and interests, and this was true even after a director-general was installed locally to eliminate the delays involved in communicating directives from England to the subcontinent.
+In practice, this meant the leadership never succeeded in getting company agents to consider the bigger picture, rather than look no further than their own agendas.
+This was true even after a director-general was installed locally to eliminate the delays involved in communicating directives from England to the subcontinent.

 For instance, in a desperate bid to recoup losses, the EIC leadership dumped their stocks of tea on the American colony, supported by preferential tax rates secured from the crown.
 It was an act that would backfire spectacularly, given it led within three years to the Boston Tea Party, which in turn would ultimately culminate in the American war of independence.